ahuraira/integrated-hr-recruitment-tracker/docs/04-User-Guides.md

     *   An email with the subject "New MPR Approval Request..."
     *   A message from the "Power Automate" bot in your Teams chat or the "Approvals" app.

-    *(Insert screenshot of the Approval request card as it appears in Teams or Outlook)*

 2.  **Review Key Details:** The request card will contain all the critical information needed to make a decision: Job Title, Grade, Number of Positions, Requester, and Justification.
 3.  **View the Full Request (Optional):** A direct link to the full request item in SharePoint is provided if you need to view more detailed information or any attached documents.
 4.  **Make Your Decision:**